genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/01_pages.md

 ## Introduction

-Pages are an essential part of our ui structure.
+Pages form a key part of an application interface.
 In this section we'll be exploring the parameters available in a page and how we can use them to get the structure we want.

-The example below is a reflection of a basic ui structure generated from an application called **_alpha_**.
+The example below is a reflection of a basic UI structure generated from an application called **_alpha_**.

 ```kotlin
 ui("alpha") {